A Street Cat named Sylvester

 Foghorn is taking a nap in the sun, stupidly close to the Barnyard Dawg.
 Never sleep within his rope limits unless you want a rude awakening.
 And nothing gets ruder than a bucket of liquid nitrogen cold, (but still liquid somehow) water emptied on you.
 Listen to that gasping!
 Foggy’s lucky he didn’t go into hypothermic shock!
 Too far, B.D.
 Much too far.
 But then, Foggy must’ve dropped a quarter dozen I.Q. points to forget you.
 Maybe it would be best to put him out of his misery.

 Prissy spots him as he sharpens an axe.
 Also extreme, but unwanted cold should be returned with death.
 Soon as I can figure out a way to end Winter without destroying the planet, I’m doing it.
 She uses the pin, and Foghorn gets angry.
 Strangely enough, this causes her to break into tears.
 Don’t men like physical pain?
 It’s the only pain they understand.
 Foghorn apologizes, and that conk must’ve knocked what little brain cells were up there back in place, because he is able to figure out exactly what she’s doing.
-(And humorously enough, supports the pin, but tells her that is for later in the relationship.)
+(And humorously enough, supports the pin, but tells her that it’s for later in the relationship.)

 So, how will he utilize her into his revenge scheme?
 The same way he does with Henery.
 He tells her that the dawg is a rooster, but he wears that fursuit to keep the ladies away.
 (This works with humans too.
 Or maybe it just works with some.
 Man, are we diverse.)
 Foghorn gives her a casaba melon, (Specific.
 Oddly so.) telling her that like all guys, his heart is in his stomach.
 But you can’t just give it to him.
 Tease him a little.
 Guys love flirting.
 I think I do.